PeppeL-G/course-material/src/lectures/scaling-databases/README.md

 ---

 # Scaling Databases
-So, you have managed to scale your web application, to handle a huge amount of clients, but the web application in turn makes use of your database, what if the database now becomes the bottleneck instead?
-Then we need to scale that too!
+So, you have managed to scale your web application to handle a huge amount of clients, but the web application in turn makes use of your database.
+What if the database now becomes the bottleneck instead?
+Then we need to scale that one too!
 But that's easier said than done.

 <iframe width="560" height="314" src="https://www.youtube.com/embed/v2mxxOiN8ss" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>